The Oral-B Pro 2000 is the number one, best-ever selling electric toothbrush.

 Oral-B Compatible Brush Heads

-The following list are the brush heads compatible with this model.
+The following list are the brush heads compatible with the Oral-B Pro 2000.

 - Cross Action